PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 .. figure:: ../Temperature-UVBrightness-Project/VMC/Step03/plots_phase_angle_lt_130_min-points-latlonbox_20/RadianceFactorRatio_vs_Temperature_binned_median_from_average_8K.png

-The anti-correlation is also clear here, with similar regression values as for the case using all the images.
+The anti-correlation is also clear here, with similar (to within the uncertainty) regression values as for the case using all the images.
+It can also be nicely seen how the uncertainty of each point is less than for the experiment.
+**Since there is no obvious reason to discard the low phase images, moving forward, I chose to include all the images.**